dm4t2/vue-currency-input/docs/guide/README.md

 <<< @/docs/guide/DirectiveUsage.vue

 #### Getting the number value
-In comparision to the `<currency-input>` component the `v-currency` directive will always emit the formatted string instead of the number value when used with `v-model`.
+In comparision to the `<currency-input>` component the `v-currency` directive always emits the formatted string instead of the number value when used with `v-model`.
 To get the number value you can use the [`parseCurrency` method](/api/#parsecurrency).

 ## Import on demand